nikhil122-marauder/ERP-project-DataScience/README.md

 This phase builds an enhanced retrieval system with confidence-aware gating.

 **Quick Start:**
+- If available, place the "Best" roberta model inside roberta-base folder in artifacts folder.
 - **Important**: Cell 3 must be run first to generate tickets with history
 - Run cells between "PHASE 2" and "PHASE 3" markers